 Critical Thinking Texts:

 These texts will introduce, teach, and elevate your critical thinking skills.
 Each book offers another element or way of thinking critically.
-They offer how to think about scientific evidence, facts, and rationality, as well as how to see our biases and our human intuition and how this affects critical thinking.
+They offer how to think about scientific evidence, facts, and rationality, as well as how to see our biases, emotions, and our human intuition and the relationship with clear thinking.

 Read the ideas in these books slowly and thoughtfully, with reflection.
 Pause to think, connect new ideas to what you think you already know, and be open to updating your perspectives.
 Highlight key points and take notes—I find margin notes to be the most effective, as the book's words remain with you.
 This creates a personal experience with a new arrangement of words and ideas and facilitates deep learning, helping you to remember what you have read.
-Critical thinking will develop naturally the more widely you read, and starting here will help you immensely.
-Happy thinking.
+Critical thinking will develop naturally the more widely you read, and the more open to new ideas you are.
+Starting here will help you immensely.
+Enjoy the thinking process.

 Amazon affiliate links are linked, If you decide to buy via Amazon, if you use my link, I get a small commission.